ganeshkbhat/noserver-expressjs/README.md

 # express-noserve
-npm module express-noserve allows you to access the express route fetch, access, and invoke applicable Layer Objects of Middlewares and Handler/s with having to listen to a Server.
+npm module express-noserve allows you to access the express route fetch, access, and invoke applicable Layer Objects of Middlewares and Handler/s without having to listen to a Server.

 ### .getHandler